dell/csm-docs/content/docs/replication/replication-actions.md

 * Once the CSI driver has completed the operation, State of the RG CR goes back to Ready

 While the action is in progress, you shouldn't update the action field.
 Any attempt to change the action field will be rejected and it will be reset to empty.
 There are certain pre-requisites that have to be fulfilled before any action can be done on the RG CR.
-For e.g. - you can't perform a Reprotect without doing a Failover first.
-There are some "Workflows" defined in Section 2 of this document which provide a sequence of operations for some common use-cases.
-An important exception to these rules is the action UNPLANNED_FAILOVER which can be run at any time.
+For example, you can't perform a Reprotect without doing a Failover first.
+There are some "Workflows" defined in [Disaster Recovery](../disaster-recovery) which provide a sequence of operations for some common use-cases.
+An important exception to these rules is the action UNPLANNED_FAILOVER, which can be run at any time.

->Note - Throughout this document, we are going to refer to "Hopkinton" as the original source site & "Durham" as the original target site.
+> _**NOTE**_: Throughout this document, we are going to refer to "Site A" as the original source site & "Site B" as the original target site.

 ### Site Specific Actions
 These actions can be run at any site, but they have some site-specific context included.

 Any action with the __LOCAL__ suffix means, do this action for the local site.
 Any action with the __REMOTE__ suffix means do this action for the remote site.

-For e.g. -
+For example:
-* If the CR at `Hopkinton` is patched with action FAILOVER_REMOTE, it means that the driver will attempt to `Fail Over` to __Durham__ which is the remote site.
+* If the CR at `Site A` is patched with action FAILOVER_REMOTE, it means that the driver will attempt to `Fail Over` to __Site B__ which is the remote site.
-* If the CR at `Durham` is patched with action FAILOVER_LOCAL, it means that the driver will attempt to `Fail Over` to __Durham__ which is the local site.
+* If the CR at `Site B` is patched with action FAILOVER_LOCAL, it means that the driver will attempt to `Fail Over` to __Site B__ which is the local site.
-* If the CR at `Durham` is patched with REPROTECT_LOCAL, it means that the driver will `Re-protect` the volumes at __Durham__ which is the local site.
+* If the CR at `Site B` is patched with REPROTECT_LOCAL, it means that the driver will `Re-protect` the volumes at __Site B__ which is the local site.

 The following table lists details of what actions should be used in different Disaster Recovery workflows & the equivalent operation done on the storage array: